ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/02-configuration-via-lcp-json.markdown

 use to configure the service.
 You can configure properties like the service ID, memory, number of CPUs, environment variables, volumes, and much more.

-This table lists the properties you can add to `LCP.json`:
+This table lists and describes the properties you can add in `LCP.json`:

 Field | Type | Default Value | Description |
 ----- | ---- | ------------- | ----------- |